thomasjwebb/Bitwig-ArturiaBeatstep/README.md

 # Arturia Beatstep Control script for Bitwig

-**This is a modification to allow multiple channels.
-Hopefully, improvements to Bitwig make this modification no longer necessary**
+**This is modified from the original to support multiple midi channels and play/stop**

 In this package are two different control scripts, named BeatStep-MidiMapping and BeatStep-NoteInput.
 Both scripts use an overlay in bitwig to show the